838010 A/Sgt. Albert Henry Barrett was born on July 4th, 1894, in London, England.

 In September 1916 the unit received their orders to proceed overseas, but due to an outbreak of diphtheria they were detained in Amherst, Nova Scotia, for over a month.
 The unit finally sailed for Great Britain on November 14th, 1916, on the S.S.
 Olympic.

 On January 1st, 1917, the 147th Battalion ceased to exist when it became the nucleus for the 8th Reserve Battalion.
-On September 23rd, 1917, Albert was taken on strength of the 4th C.M.R. and would serve with the unit through Passchendaele, the German spring offensive of 1918 and the last 100 days of the war.
-Obtaining the rank of Sergeant while overseas, Albert was struck of strength of the 4th C.M.R. on March 29th, 1919.
+On September 23rd, 1917, Albert was taken on strength of the 4th C.M.R. and would serve with the unit through Passchendaele, when he was promoted to Corporal in the October.